-Section 8B.04 Highway-Rail Grade Crossing Advance Warning Signs (W10 Series) Standard:
+Section 8B.03 Highway-Rail Grade Crossing Advance Warning Signs (W10 Series)

-A Highway-Rail Grade Crossing Advance Warning (W10-1) sign (see Figure 8B-2) shall be used on each highway in advance of every highway-rail grade crossing except in the following circumstances:
+A Highway-Rail Grade Crossing Advance Warning (W10-1) sign shall be used on each highway in advance of every highway-rail grade crossing except in the following circumstances:

-- A. On an approach to a highway-rail grade crossing from a T-intersection with a parallel highway, if the distance from the edge of the track to the edge of the parallel roadway is less than 30 m (100 ft), and W10-3 signs are used on both approaches of the parallel highway; or - B. On low-volume, low-speed highways crossing minor spurs or other tracks that are infrequently used and are flagged by train crews; or - C. In business districts where active highway-rail grade crossing traffic control devices are in use; or - D. Where physical conditions do not permit even a partially effective display of the sign.
+- A. If the distance between the railroad tracks and the parallel highway, from the edge of the track to the edge of the highway, is less than 30 m (100 ft), the W10-2, W10-3, or W10-4 signs shall be used on the parallel highway to warn road users making a turn that they will encounter a highway-rail grade crossing soon after making the turn; - B. On low-volume, low-speed highways crossing minor spurs or other tracks that are infrequently used and are flagged by train crews; - C. In business districts where active highway-rail grade crossing traffic control devices are in use; and - D. Where physical conditions do not permit even a partially effective display of the sign.

-Placement of the Highway-Rail Grade Crossing Advance Warning sign shall be in accordance with Chapter 2A and Table 2C-4.
+Placement of the Highway-Rail Grade Crossing Advance Warning sign shall be in accordance with Table 2C-4 in Chapter 2C.